Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 XSLT3 and XSL:FO

 The water is muddied by the fact that the most popular transformation processing languages (XSLT3 and XSL:FO) are actually written in XML syntax, because they are declarative, not procedural.
-In these special cases you can be said to ‘execute’ an XML file, by running a processing application like Saxon, which compiles the directives specified in the files into Java bytecode to process XML documents.
+In these special cases you could be said to be ‘executing’ an XML file, by running a processing application like Saxon, which compiles the directives specified in the files into Java bytecode to process XML documents.
 In this sense, you could compare them with other programming languages, but you would be comparing the language facilities, not the XML syntax in which they are written.